prathusa/nxbt/MACRO_LOOP_FIX.md

 # Macro Loop Disconnection Fix

 ## Problem
 When running a macro like `DPAD_UP 6s DPAD_DOWN 11s DPAD_UP 5.6s` once, the connection remains stable.
-However, when looping it or copy/pasting it multiple times, the controller disconnects shortly after.
+However, when looping it or copy/pasting it multiple times, the controller disconnects shortly after or at the end of macro execution.

 ## Root Cause
-The issue occurs because:
+The issue occurs because of multiple factors:

 1. **Rapid Macro Execution**: When macros are queued (via loop or copy/paste), they execute back-to-back without any delay between them.
 This floods the Switch with continuous input packets.